(Quick Reference)

 Overview

-Grails framework 5 updates to Spring 5.3.10 and Spring Boot 2.5.5.
-We strongly recommend checking the following Spring technologies release notes for more information.
+Grails framework 6 updates Spring Boot to version 2.7.
+We recommend checking the following Spring technologies release notes for more information.

 1.1.1 Updated Dependencies